 Common Misconceptions

 This common misconceptions covers Common Misconceptions within Trig Graphs for GCSE Mathematics.
 Revise Trig Graphs in Graphs for GCSE Mathematics with 11 exam-style questions and 11 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 10 of 11 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position